 The underlying principle of the SKA is to "seek perfection of character through the perfection of technique".
 Sensei Llewelyn is known among his peers for being meticulous about technique and form.
 He is often sought to teach the intricacies and details of kata.
 Emphasis on this principle, and drawing references to the application of kata in self defense and kumite (sparring), has helped his students to develop courage and a positive demeanor in karate, which transcends into their daily lives.

-Since the passing of his beloved teacher, Master Vincent Cruz, on December 24, 2015, Sensei Llewelyn has assumed the role of President of the International San Ten Karate Association alongside of ISKA Technical Director, Sensei Robert Stevenson.
+Since the passing of his teacher, Master Vincent Cruz, on December 24, 2015, Sensei Llewelyn has assumed the role of President of the International San Ten Karate Association alongside ISKA Technical Director, Sensei Robert Stevenson.